For many kids, an ice cream sundae or a cool glass of milk at lunch means an afternoon of cramps, gas, and diarrhea.

-While kids with the most severe cases may have to avoid all dairy products, doctors now recommend that most have some dairy products in order to get adequate calcium, vitamin D, and protein.
-Many kids can have small amounts of dairy products — which should be consumed in combination with other foods that don't contain lactose — and some can have one to two glasses of milk each day without any problems, especially if consumed with other non-dairy foods.
+While kids with the most severe cases may have to avoid all dairy products, doctors now recommend that most have some dairy in order to get enough calcium, vitamin D, and protein.
+Many kids can have small amounts of dairy products — which should be consumed in combination with other foods that don't contain lactose — and some can have one to two glasses of milk each day without any problems, especially if consumed with non-dairy foods.

 Also, kids with lactose intolerance may find that other dairy products, such as yogurt and cheeses, are easier to digest than milk.
 Lactose-free milk is also a great way to get calcium in your child's diet without the problems.
 A lactase enzyme supplement can be used, too.
 Taking this before eating foods that contain dairy will help the body digest the lactose sugar in dairy and prevent the symptoms of lactose intolerance, like pain, cramping, bloating, gas, and diarrhea.

 Encourage your child to eat other calcium-rich foods that don't have lactose, like broccoli, collard greens, kale, turnip greens, salmon, almonds, soybeans, dried fruit, fortified orange juice, and tofu.